algolia/search-bundle/README.md

 The `Attribute` annotation marks a field or method for indexing by Algolia.

-All annotations are defined in the `Algolia\AlgoliaSearchSymfonyDoctrineBundle\Mapping\Annotation` namespace.
+All annotations are defined in the `Algolia\AlgoliaSearchBundle\Mapping\Annotation` namespace.

 Below is an example of an indexed field and an indexed property: